tani/vim-jetpack/README.md

 ## Supported options

-JETPACK.vim is 90% compatible with vim-plug.
+vim-jetpack is 90% compatible with vim-plug.

 |      name       |        type        | description                                                   |
 | :-------------: | :----------------: | :------------------------------------------------------------ |